 Ferrari’s F60 ushers in an unfamiliar new breed, 2009

 Take a look at the car above.
 Doesn’t look particularly radical does it?
-But back in 2009, when the sport’s aerodynamic regulations were dramatically overhauled, the (now-familiar) extra wide front wings and tall, narrow rear wings of the new breed of F1 cars provided genuine shock value.
+But back in 2009, when the sport’s aerodynamic regulations were dramatically overhauled, the (now familiar) extra wide front wings and tall, narrow rear wings of the new breed of F1 cars provided genuine shock value.
 “The good news is that [2009-spec cars are] not quite as hideous as many had been anticipating,” read an article in British newspaper The Daily Telegraph as Ferrari’s F60 - the first 2009 machine to break cover - was unveiled online.
 “The bad news is that [they] are still pretty ghastly...”
 Funny how perceptions can change over time, isn’t it?

 BAR launch with split liveries, 1999

 Given their bullish attitude, large budget and sky-high aspirations, it was no surprise that the brand-new BAR squad’s maiden car launch was a glitzy affair.
 But what was shocking - even though it had been rumoured for some time - was that the team chose to break with tradition and present their new machine (the unimaginatively titled BAR01) in two distinct colour schemes: one for star driver Jacques Villeneuve and an entirely different one for team mate Ricardo Zonta.
-"This approach has generated controversy in Formula One circles, but from our standpoint it’s difficult to understand why,” said Tom Moser, the team’s head of sponsorship.
-“After all, Formula One teams have in the past run dual-liveried cars.
+"This approach has generated controversy in Formula 1 circles, but from our standpoint it’s difficult to understand why,” said Tom Moser, the team’s head of sponsorship.
+“After all, Formula 1 teams have in the past run dual-liveried cars.
 It certainly doesn’t detract from the overall show if anything, it enhances it."
 Sadly for the new squad, the FIA weren’t in agreement and after being told that both of their cars had to run in the same livery, the team eventually plumped for a rather ugly ‘half and half’ affair…

 ‘Anteater’ noses draw gasps, 2014

 You’d be hard pushed to find a series of unveilings that have produced more gasps or double takes than those of the 2014 season, when for a while it seemed as if the teams were competing to produce the most ‘aesthetically challenging’ nose design of all-time.
 The unedifying solutions were the result of a perfect storm: the introduction of new rules mandating lower noses, combined with every aerodynamicist’s desire to keep air flowing under the car.
 But to most people they were simply evidence that compromises rarely lead to visually pleasing results.
-Of those who went the anteater-nose route, Toro Rosso’s design drew plenty of sideways glances, while Lotus’s incredible double-pronged design had to be seen to be believed.
+Of those who went down the anteater-nose route, Toro Rosso’s design drew plenty of sideways glances, while Lotus’s incredible double-pronged design had to be seen to be believed.
 But arguably the most shocking 'schnoz' of all was Caterham’s - you’d be hard pressed to find anyone who was expecting to see that when the CT05 rolled out of the garage for the first time…

 Red Bull hide in plain sight with camouflage livery, 2015

 Ever since they took over Jaguar Racing ahead of the 2005 season, Red Bull’s livery has followed a pretty familiar template - a dark blue colour scheme accented with varying amounts of red and yellow.
-As a result it’s little wonder that the internet went into a minor meltdown when, at Jerez last February, the Milton Keynes-based team took the audacious step of rolling out the new RB11 in a radical black and white paintjob.
+As a result it’s little wonder that the internet went into a minor meltdown when, at Jerez in February 2015, the Milton Keynes-based team took the audacious step of rolling out the new RB11 in a radical black and white paintjob.
 Designed to ape the ‘dazzle’ liveries used by sportscar manufacturers to disguise prototypes, the 'Camobull', as it was dubbed, was an instant hit with fans, as well as Red Bull team boss Christian Horner.
 “It’s quite striking - and impossible to get details and photographs of the car at this time of the year when everybody tries to be as secretive as possible,” he said.
 “Believe me: our real livery will not disappoint [the fans] once we have introduced it, but right now it is all about [rivals] not getting detail shots of the car: this livery confuses your eye line.”
 The question is, will anyone follow their lead this year?